McGillX/edx_data_research/reporting_scripts/README.md

 ## Contact

-You can contact the following people for any help in running the scripts, setting up or just an explanation about a specific script:
+You can contact McGillX for any help in running the scripts, setting up or just an explanation about a specific script:

-* Usman Ehtesham Gul - uehtesham90@gmail.com
-* Alexander Steeves-Fuentes - alexander.steeves-fuentes@mcgill.ca
+McGillX - <mcgillx.tls@mcgill.ca>

 ## Contribute